AlephAlpha/Nekomata/doc/GettingStarted.md

 Nekomata is written in [Haskell](https://www.haskell.org/).
 You need [Cabal](https://www.haskell.org/cabal/) and [GHC](https://www.haskell.org/ghc/) to build it.

-GHC 9.2.1 or later is required to build Nekomata.
-This is because I'm using some weird Unicode characters in Nekomata's code page.
-The character [`𐞥` (U+107A5, MODIFIER LETTER SMALL Q)](https://util.unicode.org/UnicodeJsps/character.jsp?a=107A5) was added to the Unicode standard in Unicode 14.0.0, which was released in 2021.
-Older versions of GHC don't support this character.

 The easiest way to install these tools is through [GHCup](https://www.haskell.org/ghcup/).
 The GHC provided by your Linux distribution's package manager may be too old to build Nekomata.
+GHC 9.0.1 or later is required.

 Once you have Cabal and GHC installed, you can build Nekomata by running the following command in the project's root directory: